nalomran/PyReQTL/README.md

 1. First, you need to download the compressed PyReQLT modules or clone it from GitHub

-2. If you choose to download the modules from the zip file, then upzip it and change to the directory *(cd)* where the modules live (at the *source* directory):
+2. If you choose to download the modules from the zip file, then upzip it and change to the directory *(cd)* where the modules live (at the *PyReQTL* directory):
       ```bash
     unzip PyReQTL-master.zip
-    cd PyReQTL-master/source
+    cd PyReQTL-master/PyReQTL
       ```
 3. Its highly recommended to create conda or python virtual environment to install the dependencies within such environment (OPTIONAL):